caigaoub/PhysarumOptimization/README.md

 2. Zhang, X., Zhang, Y., Zhang, Z., Mahadevan, S., Adamatzky, A. and Deng, Y., 2014.
 Rapid Physarum Algorithm for Shortest Path Problem.
 Applied Soft Computing, 23, pp.19-26

 Feel free to use them for any research work.
-Please remember citation of these paper as well.
+Please remember citing these papers as well.
 Thanks.